bauwenst/TkTkT/README.md

 tokeniser = Factory_BPE(files=BPE32ki_SlimPajama3M()).buildTokeniser()
 ```
-Note that the preprocessor comes with the artifacts, so the factory doesn't require that you specify it.
+Note again that the preprocessor comes with the artifacts, so the factory doesn't require that you specify it.

 ### Training and instantiating ULM (a.k.a.
 KudoPiece)
 Let's now say you want to train and load an English ULM tokeniser.
 You are, of course, scared of the `sentencepiece` library